arturiax/Get_Clean_data_week4/README.md

 From the messy data of the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) we need to construct a final tidy data set with the average of some variables for each activity and each subject.

 The code to get the final tidy data set is in `run_analysis.R`.
-The scrip has comments that explains all the process.
+The scrip has comments that explains all the steps done.

 The `Codebook.md` file contains the descriptions of the variables.